+Garages and permanent outbuildings

+Repair category:

-Repair category: Notes: None.
+Notes: None.

 Outside areas and boundaries

 Repair category:

 Notes: There are trees located within close proximity.
-General advice suggest that no trees should be planted any closer to a building than its mature height and regular maintenance is desirable.
+General advice suggests that no trees should be planted any closer to a building than its mature height and regular maintenance is desirable.
+There is weathering to stone perimeter walls and selective pointing is loose is weathered.
+There is ivy/plant growth attached to sections of boundary walls, this can cause damage if not regularly maintained.

 Ceilings

 Repair category:

-Notes: No significant defects evident.
+Notes: There is plaster cracking to ceiling linings.